Amfi seeks clarification from tax authorities on removal of DDT, TDS introduction

 "We would need to wait for more clarification on this subject.
 Further, the new proposed tax regime has no deductions available under 80C, which was being used by governments to encourage long-term investment-cum-savings, that (ELSS or retirement) may get adversely impacted," he added.
 Several industry officials also said the Association of Mutual Funds in India (Amfi) has sought clarification from relevant tax authorities in this regard.

-Naveen Kukreja, CEO and co-founder of Paisabazaar.com, "The government's move will positively impact a small segment of individual investors, who are not in the highest tax slab and were investing in the fixed income instruments under the dividend option," said Abhishek Bansal, Chairman and MD, Abnas Group of Companies, said the proposal is a positive move
+Naveen Kukreja, CEO and co-founder of Paisabazaar.com said, "The government's move will positively impact a small segment of individual investors, who are not in the highest tax slab and were investing in the fixed income instruments under the dividend option," said Abhishek Bansal, Chairman and MD, Abans Group of Companies, said the proposal is a positive move.

 "Earlier, DDT was levied twice, first when a company would pay a dividend to an asset management company (AMC), second when the AMC would declare its annual profits.
 These year-end profits declared by the AMC could be availed of in two ways by the investor who is a customer of the AMC: Either the investor could take the gains out as a dividend or it could be invested back into the fund.
 If the investor took the dividend route, he would need to pay DDT again," he said.
 "This has now been replaced by a single simplified tax in terms of the abolishment of DDT and 10 per cent TDS to be applied by the AMC to its investors.
 This is hence a positive move," he added.